jordwalke/OMicroB/README.md

 - ocamlbuild (on OPAM)
 - gcc (for simulation)

+> Note, OCaml must be compiled with X11 support otherwise you will receive
+> errors about a missing Graphics module.

 For flashing (optional but fun) you'll need the avr-gcc tools :

 On MacOS (with Homebrew) :